quicwg/base-drafts/draft-ietf-quic-transport.md

 The final size of a stream is always signaled to the recipient.
-The final size is the sum of the Offset and Length fields of a STREAM frame with a FIN flag, noting that the length might be implicit.
+The final size is the sum of the Offset and Length fields of a STREAM frame with a FIN flag, noting that these fields might be implicit.
 Alternatively, the Final Size field of a RESET_STREAM frame carries this value.
 This ensures that all ways that a stream can be closed result in the number of bytes on the stream being reliably transmitted.
 This guarantees that both endpoints agree on how much flow control